mpizenberg/annotation-app/README.md

 ## Special thanks to

-* @tforgione for your constant feedback
+* @tforgione and @GarciaDelMolino for your wise feedbacks
 * @dncg for your Windows tests

 I would also like to thank the online Elm community in particular: